During and after an emergency

 Look after your employees

-Navigating an emergency can be stressful.
-Remember to take care of yourself and your employees during this time, and to keep communicating.
+Employment New Zealand have helpful information on looking after employees before and after disasters.
 If it’s not safe for your employees to work, don’t ask them to do so.
 You may also need to be flexible with your leave policy.

 During a weather event or natural disaster, some employees may need to work in extreme outdoor conditions.
-Make sure you know how to manage the associated risks and protect the health and safety of your employees.
+WorkSafe New Zealand has information on how to manage the associated risks, and protect the health and safety of your employees.

 Prioritise mental health and wellbeing